ceph/ceph/doc/cluster-ops/add-or-rm-mons.rst

 -------------------------

 This procedure creates a ``ceph-mon`` data directory, retrieves the monitor map and monitor keyring, and adds a ``ceph-mon`` daemon to your cluster.
-If you this results in an even number of daemons,  you may add another monitor by repeating this procedure until you have an odd number of ``ceph-mon`` daemons.
+If this results in only two monitor daemons, you may add more monitors by repeating this procedure until you have a sufficient number of ``ceph-mon`` daemons to achieve a quorum.

 #.
 Create the default directory on your new monitor. ::